hxn150/csds447-health-qa-safety/README.md

 # csds447-health-qa-safety
-Health-SafetyQA is a multi-layered safety evaluation framework for medical question-answering systems that combines a DistilBERT safety classifier, LoRA fine-tuning, and LLM-as-a-judge assessment to detect and prevent unsafe medical advice generation.
+Health-SafetyQA is a multi-layered safety evaluation project for medical question-answering systems that combines a DistilBERT safety classifier, LoRA fine-tuning, and LLM-as-a-judge assessment to detect and prevent unsafe medical advice generation.

 ## Setup and Installation